 LADA is delighted to announce that the second recipient of the annual Library of Performing Rights commission is Nando Messias who will develop The Pink Supper, a performance project bringing together ambassadors from countries where homosexuality is still criminalised.
 The Pink Supper responds to a global political climate of renewed religious and political intolerance and violence towards queer people.

 The Pink Supper is Nando Messias’ latest artistic response to the question: how can artists ethically respond to social injustice issues?

 “Having just returned from a visit to my native country, I re-experienced the fear which comes from being in a place where violence and oppression are such common part of daily life.
 Despite its international image, Brazil remains the number one country for trans murders—a most shameful indictment indeed.

 “I experienced daily abuse myself when living in Brazil.
 I know well what effects it can have on one’s life.
 It almost cost me mine.
 I am lucky to have managed to escape.
 But what of those who cannot afford to?
 The Pink Supper is dedicated to them.
 It is my way of telling them that they are not alone, or forgotten and that I understand their suffering because I have been there too.”

-Nando Messias' work straddles performance art, dance and theatre.
-His performances combine beautiful images with a fierce critique of gender, visibility and violence.
-He has performed at prestigious venues such as Hayward Gallery, V&A, Tate Gallery, Roundhouse, RVT and ICA, among other spaces across the UK.
-He has also worked extensively on the international circuit.
+Nando Messias’ work straddles performance art, dance and theatre, creating performances that combine beautiful images with a fierce critique of gender, visibility and violence.
+They have performed at prestigious venues such as Hayward Gallery, V&A, Tate Gallery, Roundhouse, RVT and ICA, among other spaces across the UK and extensively on the international circuit.

 As well as a practitioner, Nando is movement director and a para-academic of queer theory and performance.
-Nando’s publications include ‘Sissy that Walk: The Sissy’s Progress’ in "Queer Dramaturges" (2016), ’visibility: Performance and Activism’ in "Performing Interdiscisplinarity" (2017) and ‘Injurious Acts: a Struggle With Sissy in Performance’ in "Choros International Dance Journal" (2018).
-He created a LADA Study Room Guide entitled “Sissy: a Study Room Guide on effeminacy, queer visibility and social violence” (2018).
+Nando’s publications include ‘Sissy that Walk: The Sissy’s Progress’ in “Queer Dramaturgies” (2016), ’visibility: Performance and Activism’ in “Performing Interdiscisplinarity” (2017) and ‘Injurious Acts: a Struggle With Sissy in Performance’ in “Choros International Dance Journal” (2018).
+They created a LADA Study Room Guide entitled “Sissy: a Study Room Guide on effeminacy, queer visibility and social violence” (2018).